Updated 28-XII-2008

 Lamp Efficacy

 By comparison with other light sources, incandescent lamps have the lowest luminous efficacy.
-Howwever during their 130-years of development, numerous changes in design and materials have taken place to ensure that a gain in performance has occurred every few years up to the 1960's, when all further development for general lighting lamps effectively ceased.
+Howwever during their 130-years of development, numerous changes in design and materials have taken place to ensure that a gain in performance has occurred every few years up to the 1940's, when all further technical development for general lighting lamps effectively ceased.

-The technological progress in terms of luminous efficacy is compared with other light sources in Figure 2 below.
+The technological progress in terms of luminous efficacy is compared with other light sources in Figure I2 below.
 Lumens per watt are only one aspect of lamp performance though, and incandescent lamps do have numerous other advantages to offer - principally that they operate directly from the mains supply with no requirement for any transformer or ballast, they offer a perfect colour rendering index of 100, they are bright light sources that are easily dimmable, and their cost is extremely low.